Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Abstract

 \section{Abstract}

 Learned visuomotor policies are capable of performing increasingly complex manipulation tasks.
 However, most of these policies are trained on data collected from limited robot positions and camera viewpoints.
 This leads to poor generalization to novel robot positions, which limits the use of these policies on mobile platforms, especially for precise tasks like pressing buttons or turning faucets.
 In this work, we formulate the {\em policy mobilization\/} problem: find a mobile robot base pose in a novel environment that is in distribution with respect to a manipulation policy trained on a limited set of camera viewpoints.
 Compared to retraining the policy itself to be more robust to unseen robot base pose initializations, policy mobilization decouples navigation from manipulation and thus does not require additional demonstrations.
 Crucially, this problem formulation complements existing efforts to improve manipulation policy robustness to novel viewpoints and remains compatible with them.
-To study policy mobilization, we introduce the \name{}~framework, which includes: (1) metrics that quantify the difficulty of mobilizing a given policy, (2) a suite of simulated mobile manipulation tasks based on RoboCasa to evaluate policy mobilization, (3) visualization tools for analysis, and (4) several baseline methods.
-We also propose a novel approach that bridges navigation and manipulation by optimizing the robot's base pose to align with an in-distribution base pose for a learned policy.
+We propose a novel approach for policy mobilization that bridges navigation and manipulation by optimizing the robot's base pose to align with an in-distribution base pose for a learned policy.
 Our approach utilizes 3D Gaussian Splatting for novel view synthesis, a score function to evaluate pose suitability, and sampling-based optimization to identify optimal robot poses.
-We show that our approach outperforms baselines in both simulation and real-world environments, demonstrating its effectiveness for policy mobilization.
+To understand policy mobilization in more depth, we also introduce the \name{}~framework, which includes: (1) metrics that quantify the difficulty of mobilizing a given policy, (2) a suite of simulated mobile manipulation tasks based on RoboCasa to evaluate policy mobilization, and (3) visualization tools for analysis.
+In both our developed simulation task suite and the real world, we show that our approach outperforms baselines, demonstrating its effectiveness for policy mobilization.
+Website: \href{https://mobipi.github.io}{\texttt{https://mobipi.github.io}}